manthanank/learn-angular/README.md

 **MetaData** - Metadata Provides additional information about the component to the Angular.

 ### Component metadata properties

+There are several properties that can be defined in the component metadata:

 - Selector
 - Providers